-The UW Bothell School of Business is proud to partner with International Coach Federation Washington Chapter (ICF Washington) to provide coaching for our MBA students.
+The UW Bothell School of Business is proud to partner with International Coach Federation Washington Chapter (ICF Washington) to provide coaching for our MBA and MSA students.

 What is Professional Coaching?